Convolutional Neural Networks as 2-D systems

 for $i_3 = 1,2,3$.
 By virtue of this embedding, our definition views images as a special case of 2-D signals also accounting for the fact that a CNN can process images of arbitrary size.
 We say that such a CNN has depth $l \in \bbN$ if the CNN is the concatenation of exactly $l$ convolutional layers and $l-1$ activation function layers.
 In this concatenation, the $k$-th convolutional layer can be defined as follows.

 Clearly, the convolution kernel $\bK$ corresponds to the impulse response of the affine linear time-invariant filter \eqref{eq:convLayer}.
+We mention that it is not a restriction that we consider convolution kernels $\bK = (\bK\lsb i_1,i_2 \rsb )_{i_1,i_2 = r_-}^{r}$ with $r_- = 0$.
+If we are given a convolution kernel with $r_- < 0$, which is sometimes the case in the machine learning literature, then we can reindex this kernel and the output signal, such that $r_- = 0$ holds true.
+This is similar to software implementations, where the entries of $\bK$ are stored in arrays and negative array indices are uncommon.
 In a CNN, convolutional layers, as above, are alternately concatenated with scalar non-linear functions $\sigma : \bbR \to \bbR$.
-To this end, the activation functions are identified with the functions lifted to the signal space $\ell_{2e}^{c_k}(\bbZ \times \bbZ)$ which are given by element-wise application of the scalar activation function, i.e.,
+To this end, the activation functions are identified with functions lifted to the signal space $\ell_{2e}^{c_k}(\bbN \times \bbN)$ which are given by element-wise application of $\sigma$, i.e.,

 With these definitions of convolutional layers and activation functions, we are now able to provide a more detailed specification of CNNs.

 If we keep track of all the intermediate signals, we can also describe the convolutional Neural Network $\CNN_\theta : (u^{(0)}\lsb i_1,i_2 \rsb ) \mapsto (y^{(l)}\lsb i_1,i_2 \rsb)$ with the set of recursive equations